 Substantially all other intangible assets are subject to amortization.
 Intangible assets decreased during the nine months ended September 30, 2022, primarily as a result of amortization, partially offset by additions of capitalized software.
-Amortization expense was \$307 million and \$303 million for the nine months ended September 30, 2022 and 2021, respectively.
+Amortization expense was \$307 million and \$303 million for the nine months ended September 30, 2022, nespectively.